waku-org/specs/standards/core/sync.md

 B -> Partitioning count.
 When recursively splitting a range, it is split into B sub ranges.
 Higher B reduce round trips at the cost of computing more fingerprints.

 #### Storage
-TODO

-A local cache of message Ids MUST be maintained when the node is online.
-This storage MUST keep Ids ordered at all times.

-This storage is critical for the various function of the protocol and should as efficient as possible.
-How this storage is implemented however, is outside the scope of this specification.

-TODO mention trees vs arrays???

-The storage implementation should reflect the Waku context.
+The storage implementation should reflect the context.
-Most messages that will be added will be recent and all removed messages will be older ones.
+Most messages that will be added will be recent and removed messages will be older ones.
 When differences are found some messages will have to be inserted randomly.
 It is expected to be a less likely case than time based insertion and removal.
-Last but not least it must be optimized for sequential read as it is the most often used operation.
+Last but not least it must be optimized for fingerprinting as it is the most often used operation.

+TODO mention trees vs arrays???

-#### Range
+#### Sync Window
-TODO
+TODO rephrase

-We also offset the sync range by 20 seconds in the past.
+We also offset the sync window by 20 seconds in the past.
 The actual start of the sync range is T-01:00:20 and the end T-00:00:20 This is to handle the inherent jitters of GossipSub.
 In other words, it is the amount of time needed to confirm if a message is missing or not.

-#### Interval
+#### Sync Interval
-TODO
+TODO rephrase

 Ad-hoc syncing can be useful in some cases but continuous periodic sync minimize the differences in messages stored across the network.